arsalan0c/dafny-programs/verification.md

 Inv ::= invariant Expr ;
 ```

-A difference with Boogie is that local variables in Dafny can be declared among the statements instead of only being declared up front in the procedure body
-- after being translated according to the table below, they are moved to the beginning of the Boogie procedure
--

 | Dafny         | Boogie        | explanation |
 |:-------------:|:-------------:|:-------------:|
 | var: T ;         |   x: type[T] <br /> havoc x;     |  - local variables in Dafny can be declared among the statements <br /> - in Boogie, they are moved to the beginning of the procedure <br /> - the variable is initialized with an arbitrary value using *havoc* |